Sport psychology: Types of goals

 Outcome goals describe how an individual or team aim to compare to the other competitors.
 This type of goal is unique because of its nature being ingrained in social comparison.
 Winning is the most common outcome goal.
 This type of goal is the least effective because it depends on so many factors that are extrinsic to the individual.

-Performance goals are subjective goals that are concerned with personal achievement in an end result.
+Performance goals are subjective goals that are concerned with personal achievement in a result.
 These products of performance are based on standard that is subjective for the individual and usually based on numeric measurements.
-Examples include finishing a race in a certain time, jumping a certain height, or completing a specific amount of repetitions.
+Examples include finishing a race in a certain time, jumping a certain height, or completing a specific number of repetitions.

 Process goals are focused on the process of performance.
 These include execution of behaviors used in the activity of getting to the final product of performance.
 Examples include breathing control, maintaining body posture, or use of imagery.